Pembroke Multi-Family For Sale

 2 baths

 Cross Streets: Corner of Cowley and Pembroke Street (Hwy 17). ** Directions: Highway 17 to Cobden property is just west of Shell/Tim Hortons.
-Rarely available up and down duplex.
-Live in one unit and have one tenant.
-Main floor unit has gas fireplace and BB electric heat and upper unit has
+Rarely available up and down 2 unit building.
+Main floor unit has natural gas fireplace and BB electric heat and upper unit has 2024 Forced Air natural

 Listed by: Mike Neville ,Right At Home Realty (613) 401-8080